top of page

 For US Researchers, Findmypast has many records that you would expect to find for your ancestors.
 Their American record collection includes:

-4. A US Catholic Record collection featuring sacramental records from Philidelphia, Cincinnati, New York, and Baltimore unavailable online anywhere else.
+• A US Catholic Record collection featuring sacramental records from Philadelphia, Cincinnati, New York, and Baltimore that are unavailable online anywhere else.

-FindMyPast Fridays announce new records added every week.
+Findmy[ast Fridays announces new records added every week.
 Check out the latest monthly or annual subscription prices.

 You’ll access a view displaying all of the trees you manage.
 You can manually build one or import a family tree.
 This video covers both ways.